 But me on the sunscreen...

-(Brother and sister we'll make it through Someday your spirit will you and guide you there I know you've been hurting, but I've waiting to be there For you.
-And be there, just tell me now, whenever I can. free.)
+(Brother and sister together make it through Someday spirit will take you and guide you there I know you've been hurting, but been waiting to be there For you.
+And I'll be there, tell me now, whenever I can. free.)